densify-dev/terraform-null-optimization-as-code/examples/aws-asg/README.md

 # AWS ASG sample of self-aware and self-optimization

-This example creates a single ASG group named "test" from the sizing values in densify_recommendations.
+This example creates a single Auto Scaling group (ASG) named "test" from the sizing values in the densify_recommendations map.
-It also sets a number of tags on the ASG group to make it "self-aware".
+It also assigns a number of tags to the ASG, making it "self-aware".
-The sample densify_recommendations map found in this directory is in the same format that Densify would provide.
+Densify provide recommendations in terraform-map format similar to the sample densify_recommendations map found in this directory.

 ## Usage

-To run this example you need to execute:
+To run this example, you need to execute:

 ```bash
 $ terraform init